UTAustinSPS/data-analysis/data_analysis/_sources/Mathematica/import.rst

 we really need to be able to work with data from lab equipment.
 Many software packages exist that interface with electronics (National Instruments' *LabVIEW* is a prime example), and are able to provide text files with data.
-Sometimes this is in a "human-readable" format, but often it is in a simple format, such as TSV (tab-separated values), CSV (comma-separated values), or even XLS (Microsoft *Excel* format).
+Sometimes this is in a "human-readable" format, but often it is in a computer-friendly format, such as TSV (tab-separated values), CSV (comma-separated values), or even XLS (Microsoft *Excel* format).
 Some may have headers in the data (a first row that names what each column represents), others may not.
 Here are some examples for reference:

-.. table:: **Table 1: Examples of Data Files**
+.. table:: **Table 1: Examples of Data Files with Same Data**

 	====== ============================================ ======================================
 	Format Without Header                               With Header